antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-We profiled the mRNA expression of genes using Affymetrix mRNA chips in three of these pairs and of two classical Neuroblastoma cell lines that behave very different.
-The resulting gene expression patterns can be used perform a hierarchical clustering.
+We profiled the mRNA expression of genes using Affymetrix mRNA chips in three of these pairs and of a previously established neuroblastoma cell line that after culturing gave rise to two very divergent phenotypes.
+The resulting gene expression patterns can be used perform to a hierarchical clustering.

 *Data used:*
   * Cell lines recently derived from three tumors from one patient.
 Two biopsies per tumor were taken.
 This dataset is combined with two classical Neuroblastoma cell lines that clustered far apart: SHEP and SY5Y (Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2)